 Concurrently tensing (vibrating) the designated part of the body, then after a few seconds we relax the tension/vibration and note the feeling of that area.
 It should feel empowered as should you, and ready for whatever life sends your way!
 You will feel more magnetic, entertain better health of body and mind and be able to, as Yogananda would emphasize, “Give your body a breakfast of energy!” and keep it fit for God-realization in meditation or any activity.

-The result of this technique is to give you the knowledge you'll need to quicken your ability for deeper and longer meditations.
-I suggest you read or participate in our first step of the Ananda Course, Lessons in Meditation, where these extraordinarily practical contributions of Yogananda are explained and taught in detail.
+The result of this technique is to give you the knowledge you’ll need to quicken your ability for deeper and longer meditations.
+I suggest you read or participate in our first step of the Ananda Course, Ananda Course in Meditation, where these extraordinarily practical contributions of Yogananda are explained and taught in detail.
 Every Ananda Center worldwide offers this opportunity to dive deep into greater awareness and joy.

 Blessings to you,